Banner

 1. Rinse the Azuki beans and soak them in cold water overnight, or at least 6 hours.

 2. After soaking, start to precook the beans.
 This is the traditional way of cooking to remove some bitterness: Rinse the beans again, put them in a pot, fill it with cold water and bring it to boil.
 Once it’s boiling, reduce the heat to medium low and continue to cook for 3-5 minutes.
-Use a colander to drain to discard the cooking water.
+Use a colander to drain the cooking water.
 Transfer the drained beans back to the same pot.
 Repeat the process (step 2) again.

 3. Now bring the beans to boil again with fresh water and let them simmer (covered) for about 45 min to 1 hour until they are tender enough to crush with fingers.
 Check the water level occasionally to make sure that the beans are submerged in water.
 Add some water as needed.
 When the beans are soft enough, remove the pot from the heat.